-Key Background Sc Resource urces (continued) Info Design Guidance for Emergency and Abnormal Checklists in Avi- ation [5] Description: Provides the challenges researched re- quirements for designing aviation checklists.
-It also talks about the problems that occur in checklist design process.
-This work was funded by NASA as a part of Emergency and Abnormal Situations Study.
-Reason: This will guide looking out for certain aspects to test for in checklists, such as if certain actions require waiting, or if it could be completed in a different order.
-Designing Flight- deck Proce- dures [1] Description: Guidance provided by NASA on the process of developing checklists, which includes steps to focus on and how to make a well designed checklist.
-Reason: This report includes steps on testing checklists which is the focus of this project and will provide guidance on how the tests should be carried out, such as carrying out feasibility testing.
-The Checklist Manifesto [2] Description: Insight into the steps of implementing a checklist in medicine, by a public health researcher, whilst learning about how checklists are designed and used in industries such as aviation and construction.
+Key Background Sources (continued) Resource Info Design Guidance for Emergency and Abnormal Checklists in Avi- ation [4] Description: Provides the challenges and requirements for designing aviation checklists.
+It also talks about the problems that are in checklist designing.
+Reason: This will guide for certain aspects to look out for whilst testing checklists, such as if certain actions require waiting, or if it could be completed in a different order.
+Designing Flight- deck Proce- dures [1] Description: Guidance on the process of developing checklists, which includes steps to focus on and how to make a well designed checklist.Reason: This report includes steps on testing checklists which is the focus of this project and will provide guidance on how the tests should be carried out.
+The Checklist Manifesto [2] Description: Insight into the steps of implementing a checklist in medicine whilst learning about how checklists are designed and used in industries such as aviation and construction.
 Reason: Checklist designer from Boeing is interviewed where they go through the vital design choices to make them effective and how they gain pilots' trust to use checklists.
-Intraindividual Variability in Basic Reaction Time Predicts Middle-Aged and Older Pilots' Flight Simulator Performance [6] Description: Tested 236 pilots aged between 40-69 years old, to measure their reaction times and how they are affected by age.
+Intraindividual Variability in Basic Reaction Time Predicts Middle-Aged and Older Pilots' Flight Simulator Performance [5] Description: Tested 236 pilots aged between 40-69 years old, to measure their reaction times and how they are affected by age.
 The tests were conducted by Stanford University and MIRECC, and results have been peer reviewed.
 Reason: Gives insightful statistics into pilots reaction times and how they will affect the performance when carrying out procedures in checklists.